WHITE PINE NEEDLES

 Thank you for the support!

 *This website makes absolutely no claims about any product treating COVID-19, except Ivermectin and hydroxychloroquine.
-Nothing on this specific page has been evaluated by FDA.
+Nothing on this specific page has been evaluated by the FDA.
 This product is not intended to diagnose, treat, cure or prevent any disease.
-It just tastes good and the Editor-in-Chief loves it!

 **ALL SALES ARE FINAL.
 NO REFUNDS.